| Home |

 European stag beetle Lucanus cervus:

-Male stag beetle.
+Male stag beetle taking off.
 Photo by Maria Fremlin.
-Colchester, 24 June 2015.
+Colchester, 7 June 2016.

 If you have any interesting observations do not hesitate to email me as I enjoy receiving your emails.
 This website is a result of your stimulating feedback.
 There is always something new to learn about these fascinating beetles.
 For instance, the highlight in 2014 was the discovery that stag beetles can fall prey to false widow spiders.